Key takeaways:

 Acceptance

-Benefits of performing SAT
+Benefits of carrying out SAT

 Importance in industrial automation